sadeenabukhadra/FuncMage/README.md

 - ex4 : Master’s Tower - Create powerful decorators and class methods

 # EX0
-lambda : its anonymous function( a function that doesnt has a name ) that can take any number of arguments , but can only have one expression.
+lambda : its anonymous function( a function that doesnt have a name ) that can take any number of arguments , but can only have one expression.